dtavana/FBU-Flixster/README.md

 * Add Release Date to Movie Details Page
 * Add Vote Count to Movie Details Page
 * Add Toast to notify user when there is a problem querying the API
-* Make background image movie poster in MovieDetailsActivity
+* Make background image movie poster in MovieDetailsActivity (Implemented but disabled)
-* Change text color based on background poster colors in MovieDetailsActivity
+* Change text color based on background poster colors in MovieDetailsActivity (Implemented but disabled)

 ## Open-source libraries used